Islandora-Labs/islandora_solution_pack_oralhistories/README.md

   * "Enable captions/subtitles display" -- if you'd like to display the captions
   * "Enable transcript display" -- **this one is the most important** because it's what allows your transcript scroller to display
   * "Display media and transcript side-by-side" -- if you don't like the default display of having the scrolling transcript below the video/audio player, check this to move the scroller to the side
-* The 'Annotation' tab is still in early development stage which should be disabled on a production server.

 ## Notes